Sharp inf-sup estimate for the Stokes equation in tight domains with periodic pillars and some numerical implications

 In this paper, we have rigorously established a sharp pre-asymptotic estimate for the continuous inf-sup constant in densely packed microfluidic arrays.
 We proved that the constant deteriorates at a sharp rate of $\Theta(m^{-1})$ as the pillar density $m$ increases, exposing the fundamental geometric penalty that dictates the stability of the multiscale Stokes system.

-Our numerical investigations confirm the significant impact of this stability degradation on both discretization accuracy and the convergence of iterative solvers.
-By leveraging the sharp inf-sup bound, we proposed an adaptively scaled Augmented Lagrangian (AL) method with $\gamma \propto m^2$.
-Numerical experiments on various complex geometries, including asymmetric DLD arrays, demonstrate that this theoretically-scaled strategy effectively neutralizes geometric ill-conditioning and achieves optimal algorithmic scalability for systems with millions of degrees of freedom.
+Our numerical investigations map this stability degradation to its two concrete manifestations.
+On the discretization side, the sharp bound enters Brezzi's a priori estimate through the factor $\beta_h^{-1} = \mathcal{O}(m)$, and we observe an asymmetric pollution under macroscopic boundary conditions: Neumann pressure-drop inflows retain first-order pressure convergence, while Dirichlet inflow profiles drive the relative pressure error to a complete $\mathcal{O}(1)$ stagnation that buffer zones do not cure.
+On the algebraic side, the Schur complement condition scales as $\mathcal{O}(m^2)$, dictating the stagnation of standard iterative methods.
+Leveraging the sharp bound, we proposed an adaptively scaled Augmented Lagrangian (AL) method with $\gamma \propto m^2$.
+Experiments on square and asymmetric DLD arrays show that this parameter-free scaling neutralizes the geometric ill-conditioning and achieves density-independent convergence for systems with millions of degrees of freedom.

 Future research will focus on developing geometry-aware multigrid preconditioners for the inner AL velocity blocks and extending this framework to multi-scale Fluid-Structure Interaction (FSI) problems.
 These advancements will enable predictive, fully resolved simulations of complex cell deformations and trajectories within intricate micro-channel topologies.